githedgehog/docs/docs/user-guide/external.md

 ### Data Plane

 VPC L3 routable traffic will be tagged with Vlan and sent to Edge device.
 Later processing of VPC traffic (NAT, PBR, etc) should happen on Edge devices.

 ### VPC access to Edge device

-Each VPC within the Fabric can ba allowed to access Edge devices.
+Each VPC within the Fabric can be allowed to access Edge devices.
 Additional filtering can be applied to the routes that VPC can export to Edge devices and import from the Edge devices.

 ## API and implementation

 ### External

 General configuration starts with specification of `External` objects.
 Each object of `External` type can represent a set of Edge devices, or a single BGP instance on Edge device, or any other united Edge entities that can be described with following config

 - Name of `External`
 - Inbound routes are marked with dedicated BGP community